dakilaledesma/Intro-to-Machine-Learning/assignment_5/gan-tutorial.md

 ## GAN Tutorial

-This is a simpler version found [here](www.google.com).
+This is a simpler version found of a multi-layer perceptron based GAN found  [here](https://github.com/eriklindernoren/Keras-GAN/blob/master/gan/gan.py).
 As usual, the code was written in a way that's quite different to what we have normally covered, so I've simplified it a little bit and will be walking through it.

 Here are the libraries that we are importing.
 As you can see, we're using MNIST.
 Not only that, but we're making a generative adversarial network based on multi-layer perceptrons as you can see by the use of the ```Dense``` layer.
 Lastly, we will be adding normalization into the neural network through ```BatchNormalization```, which was talked about in assignment 3.